Being Emily: Development

-Being Emily is a 2012 novel by Rachel Gold.
-Gold, who has a Bachelor of Arts in English and Religious Studies from Macalester College and a Master of Fine Arts in Writing from Hamline University, spent a decade as a print reporter in the LGBT community and is currently a marketing strategist and public speaker.
+Gold has a Bachelor of Arts in English and Religious Studies from Macalester College and a Master of Fine Arts in Writing from Hamline University.
+They spent seven years as a print reporter in the LGBTQ community, stating that the trans women they befriended in that role helped inspire Being Emily.
+Gold later worked in marketing before returning to Macalester as an English professor.